esalganik/ice-density-parameterization/README.md

 > *An observation-based year-round parameterization of Arctic sea-ice density.*
 > Geophysical Research Letters (submitted).

-The repository reproduces all manuscript figures, Supporting Information figures, summary statistics, and cross-validation tables from the submitted study.
+The repository reproduces all manuscript figures, Supporting Information figures, summary statistics, empirical uncertainty estimates, and cross-validation tables from the submitted study.

 ---